You've written functions. Many functions. Now let's put your skill as a function-writer to work.

 print("world!")

-To time a process, we grab the time at the start and the time at the end, and then we subtract.
+To time a process, we grab the time at the start and at the time at the end, and then we subtract the two.
 How to get the current time? time.time() after we import time.
 (Time began at midnight on 1/1/1970.
 I know, I know.
 The world looks older.
 It's had a rough few decades.)

 import time